With a power score of 2.38, Croatia ranks number 5 among emerging markets and number 17 in the global ranking.

 Nationally Determined Contributions (NDC)

-Croatia’s ‘nationally determined contribution’ (NDC) – meaning its plan to help achieve the goals of the Paris Agreement – is the same as that of the EU.
+EU members submit a joint Nationally Determined Contribution (NDC) to the United Nations Framework Convention on Climate Change (UNFCCC), outlining the bloc’s plan to help achieve the goals of the Paris Agreement.
 The EU’s initial NDC committed to lower emissions by at least 40% by 2030 compared to 1990 levels.
-The bloc submitted an update to its NDC in December 2020, with an enhanced target of at least a 55% reduction in emissions by 2030.
+The updated NDC submitted in December 2020 increased the ambition of this target to at least a 55% reduction by 2030.

 Fossil fuel phase-out policy

-During the COP26 climate meeting in November 2021, Croatia announced a 2033 target to phase-out of coal from electricity production
+During the COP26 climate summit in November 2021, Croatia announced a 2033 target to phase-out of coal from electricity production.

-The country launched its first ever renewables auction in 2020 and plans to hold a second auction in 2021.
-The Croatian Energy Market Operator (HROTE) intends to hold auctions for renewables at least once a year, and the duration of the potential power purchase agreements with HROTE is 14 years.
-HROTE conducts auctions for the allocation of market premiums and for the signing of the power purchase agreements (PPAs) with a guaranteed purchase price.
+The country launched its first ever renewables auction in 2020, and a 638-megawatt auction was held in June 2022.
+The Croatian Energy Market Operator, known as HROTE, intends to hold auctions for renewables at least once a year, and the duration of the potential power purchase agreements with HROTE is 14 years.
+HROTE conducts auctions for the allocation of market premiums and for the signing of power purchase agreements with a guaranteed purchase price.
 Annual quotas for individual technologies should ensure market competition and the planned start of power production in new facilities.

 Power prices and costs

-Electricity prices for Croatian households has historically been among the lowest in the EU.
+Electricity prices for Croatian households have historically been among the lowest in the EU.

 Electricity in Croatia can be traded in two types of wholesale markets: the Croatian power exchange (CROPEX) and also bilateral over-the-counter contracts.
 Most electricity is traded through the bilateral market.

 HROTE pays incentives to generate electricity from renewable energy sources.
-These payments are funded by a 1.36 euro cents (1.58 U.S. cents) per kilowatt-hour renewables incentive fee paid by all Croatian electricity consumers, and from the sale of electricity from renewable sources.
+These payments are funded by a 1.36 euro cents per kilowatt-hour (1.32 US cents/kWh) renewables incentive fee paid by all Croatian electricity consumers.
 There is a premium for projects larger than 500 kilowatts (kW) of installed power and an incentive through a guaranteed redemption price for projects up to 500kW.
 This refers to both a guaranteed reference price and a feed-in premium.

-There are numerous privately-owned companies active in Croatia’s power generation market, but they are dwarfed by state-owned utility Hrvatska Elektroprivreda (HEP), whose market share was above 80% in 2018.
+There are numerous privately owned companies active in Croatia’s power generation market, but they are dwarfed by state-owned utility Hrvatska Elektroprivreda, known as HEP.

-HOPS d.o.o. is the sole electricity transmission system operator.
-While HOPS is owned by HROTE, it has functioned as a separate entity since 2005.
+HOPS is the sole electricity transmission system operator.
+While it is owned by HROTE, it has functioned as a separate entity since 2005.

 Installed Capacity (in MW)